 The Plan does not impose any restrictions, limitations or exclusions related to preexisting conditions on your Covered Benefits.
-Products and services to treat a mental health condition will be classified as a mental health benefit where consistent with generally recognized independent standards of current medical practice.

 Basic Requirements for Coverage

 To be covered by the Plan, a product or service must meet each of the following requirements.
 It must be: